gautam-jakhmola/Wanderlust/README.md

 7. Access the project:
    - Once the server is running, you can access the project at [http://localhost:8080](http://localhost:8080).

+## Project Contribution
+This project was developed as a team project.
+I contributed to backend logic, feature implementation, and documentation.
+Original repository by Rahul Juyal.

 That's it!
 You have successfully installed and set up the Wanderlust web project on your local machine.
 Happy traveling! 🌍✈️